watchmanmonitoring/customplugins/README.md

 - *pluginname*_settings.plist - (Optional) Plist that can contain settings/data specific to the plugin's operation, any data the plugin needs to save.
 This file lives in `/Library/MonitoringClient/PluginSupport` and the plugin code should generate it if/when it doesn't exist with any default settings/data.

 An effective plugin needs to perform 3 Major tasks:

 * Do some work to determine if any kind of condition worth reporting to the dashboard exists.
 * Print some output to `stdout`.
 * Exit with an appropriate status (0, 2, 20, 25, 200, details below).

-On each run of the monitoring client, the plugins folder is enumerated, and each plugin with a valid plist is run.
+On each hourly run, the Monitoring Client enumerates the candidates in the `Plugins` folder, and runs them in alphabetical order.

 The Monitoring Client reads the output (`stdout`) of each plugin, and includes this text, as well as the exit status, to the Watchman Monitoring server.
 The plugin's architect uses the exit status to let the server know the severity of the report.